Experience Vibrant Colorful Thaipusam Celebrations in Malaysian Temples

 They follow a vegetarian diet.
 Most sleep on the cold hard floor of their home to prepare for the big day.

-During Thaipusam Festival in Malaysia, devotees wear yellow and orange colors significant to Lord Murugan.
+During Thaipusam Festival in Malaysia, devotees wear yellow and orange colours, significant to Lord Murugan.

 The pilgrims often shave their heads and walk long distances to reach the Batu Caves.

-Devotees are accompanied by family members and friends to encourage them with dance.
+Family members and friends accompany devotees to encourage them with dance.
 Musicians beat the drums or playing the flute to help them go into a trance state.

 Why do Devotees pierce their bodies?